How to deal with mortgage arrears

 If the case goes to court

-If you can't reach an agreement, your lender will usually start court action.
+If you cannot reach an agreement, your lender will usually start court action.

 You can explain your proposal to the court.